The Amateur Championship: Stroke-play qualifying

 Stroke-play qualifying was introduced in 1983.
 36 holes are played, using two courses, with the leading 64 and ties advancing to the match-play stage.
 From 1983 to 1985 exactly 64 players qualified, ties for the final places being decided on countback.
 In 2020 qualifying was reduced to one round.
+In 2024 exactly 64 players qualified, ties for the final places being decided by a sudden-death playoff.
 The leading qualifiers are given below: